mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 - funding - add money to wallet
 - withdrawal - remove money from wallet
 - exchange - exchange of money; one currency for another
-- autoconversion - automatically exchange one currency for another (happens with buy when needed currency is not in wallet)
+- autoconversion - automatically exchange one currency for another (happens with buy when needed currency is not in wallet or for dividends)
 - buy - buy shares for money
 - sell - sell shares for money
 - corporate action - rename shares